trskop/command-wrapper/man/command-wrapper.1.md

         * Unable to parse configuration file, or if there was a type error in a configuration file.
         * Required configuration file is missing.
+        * Unable to change working directory, see `--change-directory` option.

 `2`
 :   Returned by a subcommand if the Command Wrapper environment wasn't set up